dannybynum/DWB-T1-P3/README.md

 I completed two pre-processing steps for all of the datasets.
 This pre-processing included (a) Conversion from color to grayscale using the *cv2.cvtColor(image,cv2.COLOR_RGB2GRAY)* function As a first step, and (b) Normalizing the pixel values within each image (moving from possible range of 0->255 to range of 0.01->0.99).

+The normalization step is general practice (listed as required in project instructions) to help with numerical stability -- there is a really good overview of this in the lesson 12: Tensor Flow - Section 25.
+Normalized Inputs and Initial Weights.

+The grayscale is not required but I choose to do this based on the fact that I don't think the color of the sign has a significant impact on being able to recognize what is on the sign - therefore I believe the model should work better with the grayscale applied.
+Lesson 14: Convolutional Neural Networks - Section 2.
+Color --- talks specifically about this concept.

 Custom normalization function defined as follows:
+(note that I named this normalize function "normalize_grayscale," but would have worked as-is for 3-channel color image as well)
 ```python
 def normalize_grayscale(image_data):
     a = 0.01